Non-Hodgkin lymphoma and HIV

 • Most people with NHL and HIV are treated with chemotherapy, a monoclonal antibody, and HIV treatment.

-Non-Hodgkin lymphoma (NHL) is a cancer of lymphocytes.
+Non-Hodgkin lymphoma (NHL) is a cancer of the lymphocytes.
 These are white blood cells that help to fight infections.
 Lymphocytes travel around your body in your lymphatic system, which is part of your immune system.
 The lymphatic system includes lymph nodes (glands) as well as organs of your immune system like your thymus, spleen and bone marrow.

 Healthy lymphocytes collect in your lymph nodes ready to fight infection.
-There are groups of lymph nodes in the neck, armpits, groin, chest and abdomen – they often swell when they are fighting an infection.
+There are groups of lymph nodes in the neck, armpits, groin, chest, and abdomen – they often swell when they are fighting an infection.

 As well as non-Hodgkin lymphoma, you may also hear about Hodgkin lymphoma.
-This a different cancer of the lymphocytes and is treated in a different way.
+This is a different cancer of the lymphocytes and is treated in a different way.

 Non-Hodgkin lymphoma in people living with HIV

 People with weakened immune systems, including people living with HIV, are at greater risk of having NHL than other people.
-People living with HIV, including people taking effective treatment, are about ten times more likely to develop NHL than people without HIV.
+People living with HIV, including people taking effective treatment, are about ten to twenty times more likely to develop NHL than people without HIV.

 People with HIV who are not taking anti-HIV treatment or who have a low CD4 count are at greater risk than other people with HIV.
-As in the general population, older people living with HIV are at greater risk of having NHL.

 Symptoms